A Brief Introduction About the Gemstone:

-If you want an ammolite set in a ring, the best choice will be one that is covered with a durable synthetic stone such as corundum or spinel.
+If you want an ammolite stone in a ring, then the ideal pick would be the one that is covered with a durable synthetic stone such as corundum or spinel.

-Since ammolite gems are so scarce, they can be very expensive, even for the more mediocre stones.
+Since ammolite gems are rare, you may not find them at pocket friendly prices even for the more mediocre stones.

-Loose ammolite gems are sold for between approximately £ 13 and £ 32 per carat.
-However for high quality or very large ones, hundreds of pounds per carat would not be surprising.
+Loose ammolite gems are sold approximately from £ 13 to £ 32 per carat.
+However, if you wish to buy a higher quality or a large one in size, paying hundreds of pounds per carat would not be surprising at all.